100 Notable alumni of

 -

 William Roger Dean is an English artist, designer, and publisher.
-He began painting posters and album covers for musicians in the late 1960s.
-The groups for whom he did the most art are the English rock bands Yes and Asia.
+He began painting posters and album covers for musicians in the late 1960s, most notably the English rock bands Yes and Asia.

 -